AHRC Collaborative Doctoral Awards

 - Jane Wess (September 2013 start; University of Edinburgh: PI Professor Charles Withers)

-- The project will focus on instruments of geographical exploration and their associated print and manuscript histories.
+- The project studies the instruments of geographical exploration and their associated print and manuscript histories.
 The RGS-IBG holds a uniquely important set of instruments of geographical exploration.
 The project aims in general: to examine the RGS-IBG instrument collection in relation to contemporary debates about method, technology, credibility, and trust in geography, exploration, and the field-based empirical sciences; to extend existing collaborative work within the RGS-IBG over the nature and importance of its historical holdings; to address questions about the authority of science, the role of instruments and instrumentation in developing truth claims, and establishing authority through standards and practices of authoritative measurement.